hmcts/azure-subscriptions/README.md

    ]
 ```

+5. Run terraform init inside the components/enterprise directory for the environment you are targeting.

-5. Run the script without any flags to perform a dry-run i.e. `scripts/terraform-import.sh`.
+6. Run the script from the components/enterprise directory without any flags to perform a dry-run i.e. `scripts/terraform-import.sh`.
 The script will output the resources to be imported and their address IDs.
 Check these values are expected.

-6. If the values returned by the dry-run are correct, run the script again and append `--import`.
+7. If the values returned by the dry-run are correct, run the script again and append `--import`.
 This will run `terraform import`.

    Terraform will attempt to import the resources to the address IDs.